 Your gap assessment must verify that your actions and processes fully meet these FDA guidelines.
 If you don’t regularly check your compliance, you risk receiving warning letters, fines, or even product seizures from government regulators.

-EU Guidelines and EMA Standards
+Getting Familiar with EU and EMA Standards

 Planning to sell your products in the European Union?
 Then your gap assessment needs to look beyond the FDA and incorporate standards set by the European Medicines Agency (EMA) and other European authorities.
 While the core principles of GxP are globally recognized, the specific requirements can vary significantly between the US and the EU.
 What passes an FDA inspection might not be sufficient for an EMA audit.